 respite care services

 The time between the log-in of a call to the State agency alleging child maltreatment and the face-to-face contact with the alleged victim, when appropriate, or contact with another person who can provide information.
 (Children's Bureau)

 reunification (See family reunification.)

 A tool that allows adopted persons and birth parents who do not know each other's identity to register the fact that they are searching for each other.
-If both parties' names are on the same registry, a "match" is made and the organization can inform the parties or arrange a meeting.
+If both parties' names are on the same registry, a "match" is made, and the organization can inform the parties, including helping to arrange a meeting.
 Most registries are passive, which means both parties must have independently registered in order for a match to be made.
 The organization will not search for the missing party.
 By contrast, an active registry will actively search for birth relatives and usually involves a fee.
 Both types of registries are operated by private and State organizations.
 An "access veto" may be filed by one party to the adoption to veto contact and/or the release of identifying information to those searching.
 (See search.)

 An opportunity to evaluate the progress that has been made toward completing the case plan and any court orders and to revise the plan as needed.
 (Children's Bureau)